Christian Kabbalah: Pico della Mirandola

-Among the first to promote aspects of Kabbalah beyond exclusively Jewish circles was Giovanni Pico della Mirandola (1463–1494) a student of Marsilio Ficino at his Florentine Academy.
+Among the first to promote aspects of Kabbalah beyond exclusively Jewish circles was Giovanni Pico della Mirandola (1463–1494), a student of Marsilio Ficino at his Florentine Academy.
 His syncretic world-view combined Platonism, Neoplatonism, Aristotelianism, Hermeticism and Kabbalah.

-Mirandola's work on Kabbalah was further developed by Athanasius Kircher (1602–1680), a Jesuit priest, Hermeticist and polymath; in 1652, Kircher wrote on the subject in Oedipus Aegyptiacus.

 Johann Reuchlin

 Johann Reuchlin, a Catholic humanist (1455–1522), was "Pico's most important follower".
 His main sources for Kabbalah were Menahem Recanati (Commentary on the Torah, Commentary on the Daily Prayers) and Joseph Gikatilla (Sha'are Orah, Ginnat 'Egoz).
 Reuchlin argued that human history divides into three periods: a natural period in which God revealed Himself as Shaddai (שדי), the period of the Torah in which God "revealed Himself to Moses through the four-lettered name of the Tetragrammaton" (יהוה), and the period of Christian spiritual rule of the earth which is known in Christianity as "the redemption."
 It was asserted that the five-letter name associated with this period is an altered version of the tetragrammaton with the additional letter shin (ש).

 This name, Yahshuah (יהשוה for 'Jesus'), is also known as the pentagrammaton.
 It is an attempt by Christian theologians to read the name of the Christian deity into The unpronounced name of the Jewish God.
 The first of Reuchlin's two books on Kabbalah, De verbo mirifico, "speaks of the […] name of Jesus derived from the tetragrammaton".
 His second book, De arte cabalistica, is "a broader, more informed excursion into various kabbalistic concerns".